oxsecurity/megalinter/docs/descriptors/cpp_cpplint.md

       error messages whose category names pass the filters will be printed.
       (Category names are printed with the message and look like "[whitespace/indent]".)
 Filters are evaluated left to right.
-      "-FOO" and "FOO" means "do not print categories that start with FOO".
+      "-FOO" means "do not print categories that start with FOO".
       "+FOO" means "do print categories that start with FOO".

       Examples: --filter=-whitespace,+whitespace/braces
-                --filter=whitespace,runtime/printf,+runtime/printf_format
+                --filter=-whitespace,-runtime/printf,+runtime/printf_format
                 --filter=-,+build/include_what_you_use

       To see a list of all the categories used in cpplint, pass no arg: